Who runs Animal Services and what do they do?

 Most of the animals come in as stray, at-large, and unidentified animals.
 Many are also surrendered by owners who can no longer care for them or who no longer want them.
-Some are seized as a result of warrants, arrests, or for for rabies confinement and observation periods after biting a person.
+Some are seized as a result of warrants or arrests.

 How can one get involved in helping Animal Services?

 We have a volunteer program that is always open to new members.
-Volunteers walk, train, and socialize dogs; play with animals; bathe and groom animals; assist with adoptions; provide administrative support and data entry; assist in the spay/neuter clinic; promote the organization at outreach events; and assist the shelter staff with a variety of other duties.
+Volunteers walk, train, and socialize dogs; play with animals; bathe and groom animals; assist with adoptions; provide administrative support and data entry; assist in the spay/neuter clinic; promote the organization at events; assist with community outreach efforts; serve as greeters at the facility; and assist the shelter staff with a variety of other duties.
 The volunteers truly enhance the lives of the animals in our care.
-You can also join the Verona Street Animal Society and serve on one of the committees (Events, Grants, Marketing/Public Relations, Corporate Relations, Web/Social Media, Education, Newsletter, Mailing List/Database Management).
+You can also join the Verona Street Animal Society and serve on one of the committees (Events, Grants, Marketing/Public Relations, Corporate Relations, Web/Social Media, Newsletter, Mailing List/Database Management).

 I want to volunteer for Rochester Animal Services.
 What do I do?